ceinfo/AppliedCryptography/README.md

 <BR>

 ## Running the Project:
-1) Run the following on the command line:
+1) Setup the project from the command line:
 ```
 	sudo pip install virtualenv
 	mkdir crypto_sms